elusivecodes/FrostDateTime/README.md

 You can also set the month according to the current timezone with the `setMonth()` method.

+- `month` is an integer representing the month you wish to set the DateTime to.
-The `date` parameters is optional, and will default to the current value.
+- `date` is an integer representing the date you wish to set the DateTime to, and will default to the current value.

+If the `date` argument is omitted, and the new month contains less days than the current date, the date will be set to the last day of the new month.

 ```javascript
 date.setMonth(month, date);